Today commemorates 9 years since “Mormon Soprano” was born in blog form.

 Wow.
 How did that happen?

 Nine years ago several things happened in succession that changed the direction and focus of my life.
 My children were in Junior High and High School, respectively.
 That year began with an extreme trial of faith.
-My oldest daughter experienced her first medical crises, and after enduring a long process of finding a diagnosis, and then a long hospitalization out of state, her life was saved, and our family bonded closer together.
+My oldest, Daughter A., experienced her first medical crises, and after enduring a long process of finding a diagnosis, and then a long hospitalization out of state, her life was saved, and our family was bonded closer together in ways that are too numerous to describe.
 After the miracle of that defining experience, I decided I needed to make an offering to God of my time and talents.
-It put myself in His hands for what He thought should happen next.
-Over the next 5 months I auditioned for the Mormon Tabernacle Choir, and on November 8th I received my acceptance letter – an event which would alter the entire course of my life.
+It put myself in His hands for what He thought should happen next – and he sent me a clear answer the next day.
+Over the next 5 months my feet followed the path of auditioing for the Mormon Tabernacle Choir.

 In Hindu philosophy, there are nine universal substances or elements: Earth, Water, Air, Fire, Ether, Time, Space, Soul, and Mind.
-I feel like I have experienced all nine of those elements during my past “9 lives”.
+I feel like I have experienced all nine of those elements during my past “9 lives”as a blogger.

-This morning I was feeling really down.
-But, then I remembered that it was my Blogiversary, and there is much to celebrate!
+This morning, I was feeling really down.
+But, then I remembered that it was my Blogiversary, and there is so much to celebrate!

 9 Reasons I’m Grateful Today